robustgarlic/Ender-3-Marlin-2.0.7.2-Firmware/README.md

 # Ender-3-Marlin-2.0.7.2-Firmware

+*** BLtouch is used as the Z-Axis stop, that means I have removed the z-axis stop switch.

 My custom firmware for an Ender 3 v1 using a BigTreeTech Mini SKRv1.2 with a BLtouch v3.1 and stock metal mount.

 My compiled firmware.bin is under the folder compiled_fw, I wouldn't just use it, I would compile your own based on what you want and your probe offsets, but you can try at your own risk, its your printer!